British Accreditation Council: Inspection and accreditation

 As well as private colleges such as Hult International Business School, the charity inspects training providers such as Crown Agents.
 In October 2012, it announced that it would also inspect and accredit online colleges.

-Non-UK colleges accredited by the organisation include, City College (international faculty of the University of Sheffield), AKMI Athens Metropolitan College, AKTO (Art & Design), American University of Culture & Education (AUCE), BCA (Business College Athens), HTMi, Hotel & Tourism Management Institute, IMI University Centre, Independent Science & Technology (IST) Studies, International University College, Sofia, Mediterranean College - Athens, Mediterranean College - Thessaloniki, New York College, Athens-SBS, New York College, Thessaloniki, Rushmore Business School, University of New York in Prague and VUZF University.
+Non-UK institutions accredited by the organisation include, City College (international faculty of the University of Sheffield), AKMI Athens Metropolitan College, AKTO (Art & Design), American University of Culture & Education (AUCE), BCA (Business College Athens), HTMi, Hotel & Tourism Management Institute, IMI University Centre, Independent Science & Technology (IST) Studies, International University College, Sofia, Mediterranean College - Athens, Mediterranean College - Thessaloniki, New York College, Athens-SBS, New York College, Thessaloniki, Rushmore Business School, Texila American University (Zambia), University of New York in Prague and VUZF University.
 Until October 2012, colleges outside the UK were only eligible for BAC accreditation if they offered higher education courses and had a formal validation agreement or other link with a UK higher education institution, awarding body or BAC-accredited college.
 In October 2012, a new accreditation scheme was launched for certain overseas institutions that did not meet these criteria.

 Inspection reports are considered by the Accreditation Committee, which includes representatives from the British Council and the Council of Validating Universities.